biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 <div>

-### Other options for reading data
+### Other options for reading tabular data

-There are also functions in "base R" (i.e., they are loaded into R by default, and not part of the *tidyverse*) that read tabular data, such as [`read.table()`](https://rdrr.io/r/utils/read.table.html) and [`read.delim()`](https://rdrr.io/r/utils/read.table.html).
+There are also functions in *base R* that read tabular data, such as [`read.table()`](https://rdrr.io/r/utils/read.table.html) and [`read.delim()`](https://rdrr.io/r/utils/read.table.html).

 These are generally slower than the *readr* functions, and have less sensible default options to their arguments.
-Particularly relevant is how columns with characters (strings) are parsed -- until R 4.0, which was released earlier this year, base R's default behavior was to parse them as **factors**, which is generally not desirable[^1]. *readr* functions will never convert columns with strings to factors.
+Particularly relevant is how columns with characters (strings) are parsed -- until R 4.0, which was released earlier this year, base R's default behavior was to parse them as **factors**, which is generally not desirable[^2]. *readr* functions will never convert columns with strings to factors.

 If speed is important, which it becomes when reading in very large files (\~ 100s of MBs or larger), you should consider using the `fread()` function from the *data.table* package.